PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 [number] <= [number] -> [boolean]
 ```

 If both args are of type `datetime`, then evaluate the condition using datetimes.
-Datetimes further in the past are considered "less than" datetimes closer to the present.
+Datetimes further in the past are considered "less than" datetimes further in the future.

 If both args are of type `number`, then evaluate the condition using numbers.
 If both are integers or both are floats, then the numbers will compare as expected.
-If one number is an integer and the other is a floating point number, then the rule described in [Note About Comparing Integers and Floats](#note-about-comparing-integers-and-floats) applies.
+If one number is an integer and the other is a floating point number, then the rule described in [Note About Comparing Integers and Floats] applies.

-Otherwise, an error is returned which would be treated as `false` in subsequent evaluation.
+Otherwise, returns a [Non-Boolean Evaluation], which will be evaluated like a `false` response.

 #### String Comparison Operations

-For any of the `matches` operations, comparisons are case-insensitive by default.
+For the `matches`, `matches part`, and `matches regex` operations, comparisons are case-insensitive by default.
 Use the `exactly` modifier for a case-sensitive comparison.

 For `matches` and `matches part` the following apply to both arguments.
 For `matches regex` the following applies to the first argument.

-1. If either or both args are `nil`, returns `false` with an error.
+1. If either or both args are `nil`, returns a `false` Boolean Evaluation With Warnings.
+See [Note About Warnings During Expression Evaluation].
 2. If either argument isn't a `string`, then it is converted to a `string` before the comparison.
    - integers - the digit by digit conversion to string is made
    - floats